Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Cases of OTC with zero time delay

-When the Keldysh parameter $\gamma=\sqrt{I_p/2U_p}$ decreases, it is usually anticipated that the tunneling process will occur more effectively.
-In this case, one can also expect that the behavior of the electron born at the time $t'_{sr}$ will be closer to the classical one.
-Through the local most-probable route, which can be considered as the quantum counterpart of the classical limit, we can check this anticipation with 2D laser fields.
-In the following, based on simulations of TDSE and SFA, we explore 2D tunneling cases of other laser parameters with $I_1=1\times 10^{14} \text{W/cm}^2$, $\lambda_1=1400$ nm, $\varepsilon=1$ and $\varepsilon=2$, corresponding to relatively stronger second-harmonic fields and smaller values of $\gamma$.
+When the value of the Keldysh parameter $\gamma=\sqrt{I_p/2U_p}$ decreases, the tunneling event is easier to occur.
+In this case, one can also expect that the behavior of the tunneling electron born at the time $t'_{sr}$ will be closer to the classical one.
+In the following, based on simulations of TDSE and SFA, we further study the local most-probable route, which can be considered as the quantum counterpart of the classical limit, for OTC laser field with other laser parameters of $I_1=1\times 10^{14} \text{W/cm}^2$, $\lambda_1=1400$ nm, $\varepsilon=1$ or $\varepsilon=2$, corresponding to relatively stronger second-harmonic fields and smaller values of $\gamma$.
 Relevant results are presented in Fig. 4.

 Firstly, it can be seen from Figs. 4(a) and 4(b) that, PMDs of TDSE are divided into two parts which are symmetric about $p_x=0$ and the bright parts of PMDs with large amplitudes shift towards larger values of $p_x$, in comparison with results in Fig. 1(a).
 These characteristics are in good agreement with the SFA predictions in Figs. 4(c) and 4(d).
 Secondly, for the cases in the left column of Fig. 4 with $\varepsilon=1$, the predictions of Eq.
 (22) also go through the bright parts of these distributions, while those of Eqs.
-(15) and (17) give the outside and the inside envelopes of these bright parts.
+(15) and (17) give the outside and the inside boundaries of these bright parts.
 In particular, the curve of Eq.
-(17) for the classical limit becomes nearer to that of Eq.
+(17) for the classical limit becomes closer to that of Eq.
 (22) for the local most-probable route, suggesting a closer correspondence between classic and quantum.
 This tendency becomes more remarkable in the right column of Fig. 4 with $\varepsilon=2$ corresponding to a smaller value of $\gamma$ than $\varepsilon=1$, where these curves of Eqs.
 (17) and (22) are almost coincident with each other in the main parts of the distributions.
 These phenomena suggest that for full small values of $\gamma$, Eq.
 (29) can be well satisfied and the electron born at the time $t'_{sr}$ becomes classical-like.